chevonied/indigo/_posts/2017-12-23-Difference-Between-n-and-endl.markdown

 - Nuances
 - Endl
 - \n
+image: /assets/images/n_vs_endl/codeheader.PNG
+headerImage: true
 category: blog
 author: chevoniedaniel
-description: "A brief comparison between the use of \n and endl to create new lines in c++"
+description: "A brief comparison between the use of \n and endl to create new lines in C++"
 ---

 About two years ago when I took my first C++ class, I remember my professor used both `\n` and `endl` to create new lines.
 Having been previously acquainted with `\n` from Python, I wondered what difference the two had on the running of a program.
 One day after class, I asked him what the difference was and he told me that `endl` also flushes the buffer.